 The school adjustment counselor and our school-based clinician are licensed mental health providers who coordinate services with the student, educational staff, parents, and community resources to support the social/emotional wellbeing of the child and a positive climate school wide.
-In addition to providing short term individual and group counseling, parent consultation,
+In addition to providing short term individual and group counseling, parent consultation, crisis management, and home visits, the counselors support teachers with the trauma informed prosocial curriculum offered to students in every classroom.
+SAC services are data-based enhancing collaboration and integration between home, school, and the community to promote mental health and success in school.
+Services include individual and group Second Step and Social Thinking lessons, group counseling, social skills groups, crisis management, bullying prevention lessons, and parent consultation.
+Our SAC helps coordinate community-based services and supports teaming with all related service personnel and school staff.

-A student may be referred for services by a parent, school personnel, or a student may self-refer.
+A student may be referred for services by a parent, school personnel, or a student may self- refer.
 The SAC may meet with a student and consult with teachers or school staff to assess the situation.
 If short-term counseling is deemed appropriate, the counselor will contact the family to discuss concerns and goals, or to discuss other recommendations or referrals.
 Our counselor will also support families in connecting with community resources including individual and/or family therapy, home based mentors, medical referrals and any wraparound services that may be helpful.
 Reasons to contact the school counselor include: trauma, divorce or family changes, loss, grief, anxiety, addiction, support for grandparents who are caregivers, or school adjustment issues.
 Parents are encouraged to contact the SAC to discuss student concerns or changes at home.